saditya90/SignalRChat/README.md

 # SignalRChat
 MVC4 SignalR Facebook Type Chat Application
-Typescript used for client side and signalR used for server communication Thanks for nice plugin http://chatjs.net/
+Typescript used for client side and signalR used for server communication Thanks Andrerpena for nice plugin http://chatjs.net/

 Run Application
-Use Following Credetails to Login:
+Use Following Credential to Login:
 UserIds-

-wilison@hotmail.com
+1. wilison@hotmail.com;
-elenag@hotmail.com
+2. elenag@hotmail.com;
-keenw123@yahoo.com
+3. keenw123@yahoo.com;
-henerym@hotmail.com
+4. henerym@hotmail.com;

 Password will be same for all above accounts that is-